brown-palm/csci2470_f25/about.md

 ## Use of Generative AI

+We encourage transparent, responsible usage of GenAI tools.

 We largely follow the [guideline issued by the university](https://today.brown.edu/announcements/197332).
-Our course aims to equip our students with the fundamental principles and state-of-the-art techniques in Deep Learning.
-Our policy on GenAI usage reflects our teaching goals: We hold the highest standard on acedemic integrity, but also encourage students to use GenAI tools to enhance their learning experience, and accompolish more ambitious, challenging course projects.
-We implement our policy as follows:

-For assignments and mini projects:

-- A general guideline is to treat GenAI tools as your peers.
-As such, discussion of course material with GenAI tools is permitted and encouraged.
+The general guideline is to treat GenAI tools as your peer, that you may discuss conceptual questions with them (e.g., similar to the questions you would ask to TAs).
+We include example usage of GenAI tools in mini project 1, and you are encouraged to use them in the final project.
-- You may ask GenAI tools to help debug your assignments or mini projects, with the same types of questions you would ask during office hours.
-As such, showing the handouts or stencil codes to, and copying the responses from GenAI tools are forbidden.
-- For each assignment and mini project, students are expected to submit a declaration of GenAI usage (in a Google form); and if GenAI tools are used, students will be asked to upload the entire conversations with the GenAI tools.
-- For certain assignments and mini projects, the course team will randomly select a subset of students to attend "code review" sessions, during which the selected students will go over and explain their submission together with the course team.
-- GenAI tools do make mistakes, and please try to validate their responses (e.g., during TA hours) when necessary.
-You are encouraged to share glorious success cases and funny failure cases of those tools on EdStem.

-For the final project:
+Transparency:

+- Each graded assignment and mini project will have a “GenAI declaration form”
+- You are required to upload your conversation with GenAI tools to the form, they will be manually reviewed by the course team
+- The course team reserves the right to conduct conceptual reviews with students to make sure they can independently reproduce their submitted code
+- Final project report should have a section describing your usage of GenAI tools

+Responsible Usage:

+- Below are some (non-exhaustive) examples.
+If you are not sure, send the instructor an email or ask on Ed.
+- DOs:
+	- Ask conceptual or generic debugging questions
+	- Share your interesting conversations (or funny failures) with other students on Ed
-- We encourage students to use GenAI tools either as a component of their proposed framework, or as a tool to assist their final project development.
+	- Use GenAI tools as a building block, or to assist coding for the final project (Our expectation on the complexity of your final project will be higher for groups that use coding LLMs)
-- Students are expected to declare GenAI usage both during project proposal and in the final project report.
-The course team will review and provide feedback on the GenAI usage and project scope.
-As a general rule of thumb, we have higher expectations for teams that rely on GenAI tools for project development.
+- DON'Ts:
+	- Upload the handout or stencil code and ask coding LLMs to fill in the gaps
+	- Use GenAI tools without submitting the corresponding declaration form
+	- “Blindly” trust the tools without confirming with the course team

 ## Diversity & Inclusion